hiowenluke/noapi/examples/04-api-definition-by-empty-file/api/define.md

-Each of directory path is an api path.
+A file path corresponds to an api path.
-E.g., the directory path "/bill/form/check" is the api path "/bill/form/check".
+E.g., the file path "/bill/form/check.js" corresponds to the api path "/bill/form/check".

 Note:
     1. The api definition object in js file must has a "url" or a "params".